shalu-17/REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR/README.md

 # REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR

-# 📝 Collaborative Document Editor (Google Docs Clone)
+# 📝 Collaborative Document Editor

 A **real-time collaborative document editor** built using **React.js**, **Node.js**, **Express**, **Socket.io**, and **MongoDB**.
 It allows multiple users to edit documents together in real-time, with support for **PDF export, PDF upload, rich text formatting, custom fonts, tables, line spacing, column spacing**, and more.